It’s not hyperbole to say that finding the perfect coffee maker is key to the…

 Despite the larger size, it is still lightweight.
 While sturdy and durable, the metal is thin.
 The downside to this is that the water cools faster than with other brands of gooseneck kettles.

-Kalita is another Japanese brand that produces high-quality coffee-brewing products.
-This stainless-steel kettle has a timeless, regal design.
+Kalita is another Japanese brand that produces high-quality coffee-brewing gooseneck kettles.
+This stainless-steel gooseneck kettle has a timeless, regal design.
 It features a wood handle that is comfortable and stays cool.
 The body and lid are stainless steel and the bottom is chrome.
 This kettle is good for gas and electric stoves.

 The metal is thicker than on the Hario kettle.
 Because of that, it retains the heat a bit longer.
 It is a solid choice if you don't need the built-in thermometer.

 It's all about control.
 To get the best pour over coffee, you need to pour the water slowly and be able to control where the water goes.
 Using a regular kettle for pour over coffee sets you up for uneven extraction and bitter coffee.
 The capacity is large enough for most home baristas, and it heats up so fast that you can have another batch of hot water in a few minutes.

 A gooseneck electric kettle lets you precisely control the water temperature.
 Many can also maintain that temperature for a period of time.
 Some stovetop models have a built-in thermometer, but it requires constant monitoring to get the right temperature.